ProtoFaze/chatbot/README.md

    ```
    Your terminal / command line interface should show a url to access the server

+6. Change the endpoint
-6. In your frontend, navigate to the settings page, and fill in the previous url into the ollama endpoint field and submit.
+   - In your frontend, navigate to the settings page, and fill in the previous url into the ollama endpoint field and submit,
+   - or just change the environment variable or secrets that your frontend accesses for ollama endpoints.
+   (uses `.toml` by default, feel free to refactor to use `.env`)

 7. Try running your own server in the chat page now.

 # Salesman Chatbot
-This project is a step by step development project of an insurance salesman chatbot,
+This is a step by step development of an insurance salesman chatbot proof-of-concept,
 The chatbot should be able to access the corpus of data related to a product it is advertising,
-The bot POC is set up using open source and free tier options, no free trials from providers required.
+The POC is set up using open source and free tier options, no free trials from providers required.

 # Tech/AI stack
 POLM
 Python version 3.12
 Ollama for edge device language model hosting
-LlamaIndex for DAQ and indexing
+LlamaIndex for parsing and ingestion
-Modal labs for hosting asgi web endpoints and llm inference
+Modal labs for provisioning computes to develop and test with ASGI web endpoints and llm inference
 MongoDB Atlas for data storage
+Streamlit for user interface
 # concepts
-RAG
+Retrieval Augmented Generation (RAG)
 Structured LLM output
+Few-shot prompting

 # Further Improvements
-- [x] pdf processing pipeline  (via notebook)
+- [x] pdf processing workflow  (via notebook)
 - [x] structured data corpus fetch
+- [x] structured outputs via json schema
 - [x] basic chatlog analysis

 # Acknowledgement
-Thanks for sharing these demos and blogs
+Thanks for sharing these demos and blogs:

-using streamlit with ollama for prototyping
+Using streamlit with Ollama for prototyping
 [demo of streamlit with ollama](https://github.com/tonykipkemboi/ollama_streamlit_demos/blob/main/01_%F0%9F%92%AC_Chat.py)

-using llamaparse with ollama
+Using llamaparse with Ollama
 [the repo](https://github.com/sudarshan-koirala/llamaparser-example/blob/main/parser-ollama.py)
 [the blog article](https://medium.com/@sudarshan-koirala/super-easy-way-to-parse-pdfs-a528fc9c2ea6)

-integrating llamaparse vector indexes with mongodb
+Integrating Llamaparse vector indexes with Mongodb
 [How to Build a RAG System With LlamaIndex, OpenAI, and MongoDB Vector Database](https://www.mongodb.com/developer/products/atlas/rag-with-polm-stack-llamaindex-openai-mongodb/)

-using ollama as a freemium backend service
+Using Ollama as a freemium backend service
 [run ollama with modal](https://github.com/irfansharif/ollama-modal)

-setting up response streaming via fastAPI(compatible with modal labs)
+Setting up response streaming via fastAPI(compatible with modal labs)
 [FastAPI Streaming Response: Error: Did not receive done or success response in stream](https://kontext.tech/article/1377/fastapi-streaming-response-error-did-not-receive-done-or-success-response-in-stream)

-using structured outputs on ollama
+Using structured outputs on Ollama
 [Structured outputs](https://ollama.com/blog/structured-outputs)

-sharing how to control page visibility on streamlit
+Controling page visibility on Streamlit
 [Hide/show pages in multipage app based on conditions](https://discuss.streamlit.io/t/hide-show-pages-in-multipage-app-based-on-conditions/28642)